ucapistranmtz/samples/4-typescript-api/README.md

-# 4-typescript-api
+🚀 my-typescript-api

-A lightweight, production-ready RESTful API built with **Node.js**, **TypeScript**, and **Express**, containerized with Docker and configured to run with or without Docker Compose.
+A lightweight, production-ready RESTful API built with Node.js, TypeScript, and Express, designed with clean architecture and enhanced by built-in traceability for every request.

 ---

 ## 🚀 Features

-- ✅ Built with **TypeScript** and Express 5
+- ✅ Built with **TypeScript** and **Express 5**
-- ✅ Organized with clean architecture (routes, controllers, middlewares)
+- ✅ Organized with clean architecture (routes, controllers, middlewares, services, models)
 - ✅ Uses **MongoDB** with **Mongoose**
 - ✅ Docker + Docker Compose support
 - ✅ Environment-based `.env` file handling
-- ✅ Strong security and error handling
+- ✅ Strong security defaults with **Helmet**, **CORS**, and **Rate Limiting**
+- ✅ 🔍 **Automatic traceability**: generates a unique `traceId` for every request and attaches it to logs and responses
+- ✅ 📘 **Live Swagger documentation** using **TSOA** decorators – always in sync with your code

 ---